 - Do not purchase cannabis for a minor

 - Photo Identification will be checked before any purchase is completed.
-19, 35, 80, everyone.
+19 or 90, that means EVERYONE.

 - It is illegal to drive impaired.
 The same rules that apply for alcohol DUIs apply for being under the influence of other substances